emumba-msft-data-pipelines/jll-one-click-deployments/datasets/jll/USAFactsDeaths-data/public/Readme.md

 ![key vault](./images/kv1.png)

 2. Click on your key vault's name and click **Secrets** in the left panel.
+Click on the secret's name.

 ![key vault](./images/kv9.png)